| home | sitemap | travel pix | interactive mathematics |

 The black line on the graph represents mean data for each year (with some allowance for missing data points).
 The green and red oscillating lines are the result of natural “breathing” by the Earth throughout the year.
 In winter, when leaves drop and people burn coal, wood and oil for heating, the CO2 goes up.
 In summer, as the leaves reappear and there is less fossil fuel burned, the CO2 concentration drops.
 (This is Northern hemisphere, of course.
 There is less CO2 in the Southern hemisphere due to lower population, but the pattern will be similar.)

-So I thought it may be an interesting exercise to model NOAA’s CO2 data (1958 to 2008) and try some extrapolation to see where we’ll be in a few decades time.
+So I thought it may be an interesting exercise to model NOAA's CO2 data (1958 to 2008 - original data no longer available) and try some extrapolation to see where we'll be in a few decades time.

 A model here means an equation that connects the time variable (horizontal axis) and the concentration of CO2 (the vertical axis).
 Modeling is a very important concept in mathematical thinking, and unfortunately, most students never get to do any modeling, or even see it being done.